-In keeping with the Nantucket Film Festival’s mission of highlighting screenwriters, and a staple of NFF’s educational initiatives for over fifteen years, the Teen View on NFF focuses on empowering Nantucket teens by teaching screenwriting and filmmaking skills, and encompasses year-round Writing Labs and the week-long Filmmaking Program during the week of the Film Festival, where students present their short film projects to the island community.
+In keeping with the Nantucket Film Festival’s mission of highlighting screenwriters, and serving as a staple of NFF’s educational initiatives for over fifteen years, the Teen View on NFF focuses on empowering Nantucket teens by teaching screenwriting and filmmaking skills.
+The program encompasses year-round Writing Labs and a week-long Filmmaking Program during the week of NFF, where students present their short film projects to the island community.

 We are incredibly thankful to the local organizations who provide yearly grant support.

 Nantucket High School students participating in our Teen View Labs have an opportunity to develop the basic skills required to write, shoot, and edit documentary and narrative films.
 Students spend the winter and spring in the Labs creating films from four to six minutes long.
 The films are then analyzed and critiqued by their peers, and the students’ finished products have their world premiere screenings during NFF.